I Am Not a Witch: Plot

-After an appearance on a chat show, where a caller asks why she is not in school, she is sent to a school, where the other pupils, like Shula, are those that have been deemed unacceptable for mainstream schools.
-A witch doctor and a farmer drag her away from the school by her ribbon and ask her to make it rain.
-She performs a rain dance and exhausts herself trying to produce results.
-That evening the women back at camp ask her why she is unhappy and in response she says that she wishes she had opted to become a goat.
-When the women are asleep she's seen leaving the tent and gathering her ribbon to its end.
+After a caller on a chat show asks why she is not in school, she is sent to a school for pupils, like Shula, who have been deemed unacceptable for mainstream education.
+A witch doctor and a farmer drag her away from the school by her ribbon, and demand she make it rain.
+She performs a rain dance and exhausts herself trying to produce results with no success.
+That evening the women back at camp ask her why she is unhappy, and she replies that she wishes she had opted to become a goat.
+When the women are asleep, she leaves the tent and gathers her ribbon to its end.

-In the morning two men dump a body in the field and the 'witches' are seen mourning for Shula, although it's ambiguous how she died or whether it is even her body.
-As the women celebrate her death it begins to rain.
-The truck that carries the women around is shown to be empty.
-The ribbons that held them hostage are flying free and in the distance a goat bleats.
+In the morning, two men dump a body in a field, and the 'witches' are seen mourning Shula, although it is unclear how she died or whether it is actually her body.
+As the women celebrate her death, it begins to rain heavily.
+The truck that carries the women around is shown to be empty; the ribbons that held them captive are flying free, and in the distance a goat bleats.